 They are a unique choice, so if you’re looking for your very own style, try this cutting-edge method.

 Dot-work tattoos have a classic, sketchpad look to them.

-Dotwork is a technique that combines dot after dot to create a beautiful, compelling image, similar to pointillism technique developed at the end of 19th century.
+Dotwork is a technique that combines dot after dot to create a beautiful, compelling image, similar to the pointillism technique developed at the end of the 19th century.

 This technique can also be used for tattoo shading.

 With so many designs and styles of tattoos, you can be sure to find one that fits your personal philosophy.

 While you can put your own spin on it, every tattoo has a way of expressing one’s personality and individuality.

 The problem is that there are so many tattoos out there; it’s hard to choose one.